paribhandarkar/random-emoji/README.md

 I learned about two new concepts in JavaScript: **`async`** and **`await`**.
 These are used to make asynchronous code more readable and easier to work with.
 By using the **`async`** keyword before a function and the **`await`** keyword before a promise, we can write asynchronous code that looks more like synchronous code.
 This makes it easier to understand what's happening in the code and reduces the likelihood of errors.

 I also learned about the **`json()`** method in JavaScript.
 This is a method that's used to parse JSON data that's returned from an API or other source.
 It takes the raw JSON data as input and returns a JavaScript object that can be easily manipulated and worked with.
-This is useful when working with APIs that return data in JSON format, as it allows us to easily extract and use the data in our application.## New Things I Learned
+This is useful when working with APIs that return data in JSON format, as it allows us to easily extract and use the data in our application.

 ## Challenges I faced